Change of Address in California

 - You must notify your DMV office of a change of address and have this information updated on your California Vehicle Title and Registration certificate.
 This must be done within 10 days of moving to a new address, since this will allow you to receive your renewal notice and any other correspondence in a timely fashion.

 - You can either report the change of address in person by visiting your DMV office, or via mail, and your records will be updated at no charge.
-You can also choose to report the change of address online for free.
-All major credit cards are accepted.

 NOTIFYING YOUR INSURANCE SERVICE PROVIDER OF AN ADDRESS CHANGE